Let’s begin this with a real-life example i.e.

 Q3.
 Which One Works The Best?

-A: Remember, this isn’t about which one is better, but what works best for your business.
+A: Remember, this isn’t about which is better, but what works best for your business.
 Try using push and pull marketing in different scenarios to understand which is more effective in the long run.

 Final Thoughts